pmrushi/spring-gemfire-api/README.md

 GET - http://localhost:8080/all

-Return all customers in json
+Return all customerObjs in json

 ```
 [